lukasborawski/bigos/README.md

 And least but not last - fitting.

-If you want to fit some button to parent box you can use `full` class modifire - comes with `width` and `height` options.
+If you want to fit some button to parent box you can use `full` class modifier - comes with `width` and `height` options.
 These two will set button width on full of it parent.
 Great for grid/column layout.

 Usage: